-You should make a list of all possible assets.
+You should make a list of all possible assets you own.
 Gather all documentation regarding each asset including the present value, when and where the asset was purchased and whether it was purchased with joint or separate funds.
 You will especially want a copy of any recent real estate appraisals.
 Turn all documentation over to your attorney.
 Be sure to keep a copy for yourself.

 When determining what you owe it does not matter whose name any debts are in.
 Marital debt will be split based on who is more financially able to pay the debt, not by whose name the debt is in.
 The easiest way to determine marital debt is to get a copy of your credit report.
 Any debt you have will be listed on your report.
 You will also be able to find out if there is any.